tvdboom/ATOM/README.md

 		- 'most_frequent': impute with most frequent value
 		- string: impute with provided string
 	+ max_frac: float, optional (default=0.5)
-	Maximum fraction of rows with any missing values to remove the column.
+	Maximum allowed fraction of rows with any missing values.
+If more, the column is removed.
 	+ missing: value or list of values, optional (default=[np.nan, None, '', '?', 'NA', 'nan', 'NaN', np.inf, -np.inf])
 	List of values to consider as missing.
 None and np.nan are always added to the list.
 * **encode(max_onehot=10)**
 Perform encoding of categorical features.
-The encoding type depends on the number of unique values in the column.
+The encoding type depends on the number of unique values in the column: label-encoding for n_unique=2, one-hot-encoding for 2 < n_unique < max_onehot and target-encoding for n_unique > max_onehot.
 	+ max_onehot: int, optional (default=10)
 	Maximum number of unique values in a feature to perform one-hot-encoding.
 * **outliers(max_sigma=3, include_target=False)**
-Remove outliers from the dataset.
+Remove outliers from the training set.
 	+ max_sigma: int or float, optional (default=3)
 	Remove rows containing any value with a maximum standard deviation (on the respective column) above max_sigma.
 	+ include_target: bool, optional (default=False)